matrix-org/matrix-spec-proposals/specification/00_basis.rst

 State Events
 ++++++++++++
-`State events` are events that update a section of the state of a graph.
+`State events` are events that update a section of state data for a room.
 These state events hold all the same properties of events, and are part of the event graph.
 The payload of the event is the replacement value for the particular section of state being updated.